Special Team Breakout Players

 As many of you know, I was primarily a special teams player during my 4 years at Holy Cross.
 As a result, I have a ton of pride for STs and closely watch all of the units for the Notre Dame Fighting Irish.
 At its core, STs are about effort, intensity, and heart.
 It gives guys an opportunity to play who otherwise wouldn’t have that chance (depth chart, needs to put on weight, they’re a walk on, etc.) With all that said, I wanted to take the first stab at who might emerge as the top special teams players for the Irish in 2023.
 I excluded returners and kickers, as I am looking for the hair on fire lunatics who will be try to make a play no matter what.....Let’s do this.

 Established Veteran Playmakers

 Jordan Botelho - Botelho is the right type of nut you want on all units.
 He craves contact and is violent every chance he gets.
-As he won’t be a full time starter on defense, he will make his presence felt.
-I mean, look what he did to this poor punter....
+He has been a mainstay on all units, but may see a dip this year due to the fact that he will be a first time starter on the defense.
+However, you better believe he will block at least 1 punt this year.

 My Final Pick

 My breakout Special Teams players for 2022 is......NOLAN ZIEGLER.
-He is a bit too small and needs some more time in the playbook to crack the LB rotation this year.
-However, I expect him to start in every game on every unit.
+He should find a role situationally at LB, but will become a mainstay on all special teams units this year.
 All the talk is that he has the makings of a future captain....which sounds a lot like a career that will start with a prominent special teams role.
 Just a reminder of how dominant and explosive he was....which includes special teams highlights.